bernedom/bbvGithubGuidelines/Readme.md

 ### Versions and tagging
 Use some kind of versioning scheme for your project by adding tags and/or providing release builds for your software.
 Do not be afraid of strong versining and releasing/increasing the version often.

-## How to build
-This  repository provides a python script to pack all necessary files and suggested directory structure to create a new  github repo.
-It lets the user select the LICENSE and downloads the appropriate license text.